travetto/travetto/module/auth/README.md

 travetto: Auth
 ===

-This module provides basic passport integration, as well some key decorators for handling some common use-cases.
+This module provides general authentication/security handling, with support for express via some key decorators for .
 For example:

   - `@Authenticated` for when a user is logged in
   - `@Unauthenticated` for when a user is logged out
-  - `@Authenticate` for injecting a passport strategy
+  - `@Authenticate` for applying an authentication strategy

-While this module does not depend on the Mongo module, it does support a simple local strategy for Mongo.
-It will only active if imported, and registered appropriately, but you must first list the mongo module as a dependency or you will get a compile time error.
+The supported strategies off hand are:
+  - `Model` service
+  - `Crowd` authentication